PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 store remains exactly 128 calls, 128 unique IDs, and 128 owners.
 Ruff, bytecode compilation, and whitespace checks pass.
 No real-model conversion was repeated for this characterization.

+## Extract very-late SiNet residual-affine/PReLU cleanup

+The characterized boundary is now owned by `run_very_late_sinet_residual_affine_prelu_cleanup()`.
+The owner receives the existing `SINetTerminalLayoutRecoveryContext`, runs `run_very_late_sinet_recovery_tail_cleanup()` first, then calls the public `optimize_transpose_pre_add_mul_add_prelu_nhwc_chains()` implementation with the exact `context.pass_context.model_ir`.
+It returns both complete child results without copying or interpreting them.
+Runtime injection coverage fixes the child order, context/model identity, and result identity.

+The lowerer no longer stores the observation-only `_very_late_sinet_recovery_tail_results` local.
+It records returned element `[1]` directly under the unchanged `cleanup.very_late.residual_affine_prelu` phase ID.
+The indexed-convergence record remains the immediate predecessor and residual-affine fan-out remains the immediate successor, so neither graph mutation order nor the observation boundary changes.
+Both child owners, the lowerer compatibility wrapper, independent attention and SiNet routes, public APIs, artifacts, dependency boundaries, and TensorFlow isolation remain intact.

+The first fixed 15-file affected run was intentionally captured before stale structural assertions were updated and reported `339 passed / 22 failed`, with failures across 12 files.
+Every failure was an obsolete direct target, wrapper call, phase owner, route, or neighboring-boundary expectation caused by the ownership move; no runtime, schema, phase-count, or TensorFlow regression was found.
+After owner-aware updates, the focused contract reports `5 passed`, the fixed affected suite reports `361 passed`, and the standard sequential gates report `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 29 raw and 27 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The removed target has zero stores, the new owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this ownership-only extraction.